Ansh0928/Polaris-Agent/README.md

 4. **Remembers** — writes key observations (margin trends, supplier spikes, patterns) to persistent memory via `write_memory`, so the next run is informed by the last
 5. **Reports** — synthesises a structured JSON report, builds an email, and sends it via Resend — only if items are flagged, never for noise

+**It improves with every run.** Each cycle, the agent writes what it observed to memory — margin trends, supplier price spikes, patterns in stock movement.
+The next run reads that history back and reasons against it.
+More data means sharper decisions: the longer it runs, the more context it has, and the more accurate its recommendations become.
+Day 1 it flags expiry.
+Day 7 it notices the salmon margin has been sliding for a week.

 Every decision is traceable.
 Every tool call is logged to the `agent_runs` table with full JSON output.
 Every memory write is queryable.
 The observability dashboard at [polaris-agent.vercel.app](https://polaris-agent.vercel.app) shows the full trace — tool call by tool call.
 Nothing is faked, nothing is mocked, nothing is cherry-picked.

 The agent doesn't just flag problems.
 It decides what to do about them.
 That's the difference between automation and autonomy.